-About June 1908, the pen and ink recording system (transcribing) was dropped and records were typewritten.
+About June 1908, the pen and ink recording system (transcribing) was dropped and typewriters were installed in the office.
 The Recorder still indexed documents in sectional indexes by hand.
 This continued until the legislature amended the law allowing the photostating of records.
 The Hamilton County Recorder introduced the Photostat on December 2, 1929.
 Documents were filmed with 35mm film, then 16mm film.

-On May 31, 1988 the Recorder stopped producing typed Grantor/Grantee Index sheets and entered the information into an online computer system.
+On May 31, 1988 the Recorder stopped producing typed Grantor/Grantee Index sheets and entered the information into a new computer system.
 This changed how the Title Examiners retrieved information.

-The Recorder continued microfilm for many years and introduced the current digitized imaging system (scanning) on September 10, 1996 while still maintaining microfilm records.
+The Recorder’s Office continued microfilm for many years and introduced the current digitized imaging system (scanning) on September 10, 1996 while still maintaining microfilm records.

-In 2002, the Recorder's Office scanned official records to be included in the electronic database of existing images, which contains documents going back to 1988.
-In 2009 the Recorder's Office began scanning other old documents (indexes, deeds, mortgages, leases) and releasing them on the Recorder's Office web site.
+In January 2002, the Recorder’s Office web site began the Public Document Inquiry feature.
+The office scanned official records to be included in the electronic database of existing images, which contains documents going back to 1988.

 In January 2009, the Recorder’s Office made images of the 8th Series Geographical Index books available online.
 The office also began scanning other old documents (indexes, deeds, mortgages, leases) and started the process of releasing them on the web site.